 All software, design, text, images, audio clips, video clips, artwork, and other copyrightable or otherwise legally protectable elements of the Online Services, (collectively known as the ‘Creative Elements’) are the property of Kids Street and/or its licensors or other respective owners and are protected, without limitation, pursuant to U.S. and foreign copyright and trademark laws.

-You will not attempt to gain unauthorized access to Kids Central’s computer systems.
+You will not attempt to gain unauthorized access to Kids Street’s computer systems.

 Contests and Sweepstakes, and Other Activities